newAks/E-commerce/README.md

 TASK ORDER:
 1. Research how E-commerce website work and what are required pieces for it.

-2. Research how to make these pieces.
+2. Research how to make these pieces:

+3. Reacherce file-system: